Arriving by Air? The border is going digital.

 Where are the self-serve kiosks located?

-- Toronto Pearson International Airport (YYZ); and
+- Terminal 1 of Toronto Pearson International Airport (YYZ); and

 - Calgary International Airport (YYC).

 What is the difference between Automated Border Clearance and NEXUS?

 The ABC program streamlines the customs declarations process.
 Travellers complete their declaration on a kiosk and can then proceed to a dedicated lineup to verify their declaration with a BSO.

 The NEXUS program allows travellers to be pre-approved by both the Canadian and U.S. customs and immigration programs.
 For more information on this program and its benefits, please visit the NEXUS Web page.

 Protecting your privacy